socialfoundations/folktexts/README.md

   --seed SEED           [int] Random seed -- to set for reproducibility --dont-correct-order-bias
-                        [bool] Whether to avoid correcting ordering bias, by default will correct it --chat-prompt         [bool] Whether to use chat-based prompting (for instruct models) --numeric-risk-prompting
+                        [bool] Whether to avoid correcting ordering bias, by default will correct it --numeric-risk-prompting
                         [bool] Whether to prompt for numeric risk-estimates instead of multiple-choice Q&A --reuse-few-shot-examples